velis74/DynamicForms/docs/reference/layout.md

 from typing import Union
 from dynamicforms.template_render.layout import Layout, Row, Column, Field

-Row(*columns: Union[Column, Field, str], component="FormRow")
+Row(*columns: Union[Column, Field, str], component_name="FormRow")
 ```

 * columns: A list of Column objects or field names.
-* component: The name of the Vue component to use for rendering (default: "FormRow").
-Change when overriding default
+* component_name: The name of the Vue component to use for rendering (default: "FormRow").
+Change when overriding
-  rendering components.
+  default rendering components.

 ## Column